 The objectives of the Local Government Pension Scheme are to keep employers' contributions at as constant a rate as possible.
-The Council has agreed a strategy with the scheme's actuary to achieve a funding level of 100% over the next 19 years.
+The Council has agreed a strategy with the scheme's actuary to achieve a funding level of 100% over the next 18 years.
 Funding levels are monitored on an annual basis.
 The most recent triennial valuation took place on 31 March 2016 and has set contributions levels for 2017/2018 to 2019/2020.

-The total payments expected to be made to the local government pension scheme by the Council in the year to 31 March 2018 is £44.920m.
-The amount paid in 2017/2018 includes a one-off payment in April 2017 of £30.462m to cover the deficit recovery contributions for 2017/2018 to 2019/2020 (for which the Council received a discount).
-Contributions in 2018/2019 and 2019/2020 will be significantly less as no deficit recovery contribution will be required in either year.
-The Council will temporarily utilise Earmarked Reserves in 2017/2018 to fund part of the payment.
-Earmarked Reserves will then be increased in 2018/2019 and 2019/2020 when no deficit recovery payment will be required.
+The total payments expected to be made to the local government pension scheme by the Council in the year to 31 March 2019 is £16.616m.
+This is significantly lower than in 2017/2018 due to the one-off payment made in April 2017 to cover the deficit contributions for the years 2017/2018 to 2019/2020.

-The total payments expected to be made by the Council to former teachers receiving additional unfunded pensions in the year to 31 March 2018 is £1.142m.
+The total payments expected to be made by the Council to former teachers receiving additional unfunded pensions in the year to 31 March 2019 is £1.074m.

-The weighted average duration of the defined benefit obligation for Local Government Pension Scheme members is 17 years in 2016/2017 (18 years in 2015/2016).
-The weighted average duration for former teachers receiving additional unfunded pensions is 7 years in 2016/2017 (7 years in 2015/2016).
+The weighted average duration of the defined benefit obligation for Local Government Pension Scheme members is 17 years in 2017/2018 (17 years in 2016/2017).
+The weighted average duration for former teachers receiving additional unfunded pensions is 7 years in 2017/2018 (7 years in 2016/2017).

-57 CONTINGENT LIABILITIES
+58 CONTINGENT LIABILITIES

-Business Rates Appeals: The Council has made a provision for Appeals that is its best estimate of the actual liability as at the year-end based on appeals that were outstanding at 31 March 2017 and an estimate of the value of appeals still to be lodged against the 2010 Rating List.
+Business Rates Appeals: The Council has made a provision for Appeals that is its best estimate of the actual liability as at the year-end based on appeals that were outstanding at 31 March 2018 and an estimate of the value of appeals still to be lodged against the 2010 Rating List, and future checks, challenges and appeals against the 2017 Rating List.
 There is a potential risk that the value of refunds due as a result of appeals outstanding and future appeals lodged with the Valuation Office Agency will exceed the provision made in the accounts.